json-schema-org/blog/pages/posts/custom-annotations-will-continue.md

 It was pointed out, however, that in order for a schema to be validated by the meta-schema, the meta-schema would need to be able to read this new keyword to get the prefix so that it could ignore the keywords that started with it.
 This requires a whole lot of new mechanisms that we don't currently have in JSON Schema, so it's not very practical at this time.

 We also noted that we couldn't figure out what the scope of this keyword would be.
 Would it be only the schema resource (indicated by `$id`) where the keyword was used?
 Would it be the whole document?
 What if we `$ref` to another schema resource or document that doesn't define a prefix?
-There's a balance somewhere between being inferring intent and requiring too much repetition.
+There's a balance somewhere between inferring intent and requiring too much repetition.

 ### Alternative #2 - Listing the custom keywords to ignore in a new keyword

 This option defines a new Core keyword such as `$ignored` that would hold an array of the names of keywords to ignore.
 This would allow schema authors to explicitly define the keywords they wanted to use.

 Like alternative #1, this has the problem that JSON Schema doesn't currently have the mechanisms to perform the kind of meta-schema validation that would be required, as well as the same scoping issues.
-It's also possible that a keyword some author has decided to ignore would later be added to the spec or some vocabulary, meaning that it _shouldn't_ be ignored, resulting in surprisingly wrong validations.
+It's also possible that a schema author could ignore a keyword that would later be added to the spec or some vocabulary, meaning that it _shouldn't_ be ignored, resulting in surprisingly wrong validations.

 ### Alternative #3 - Inlined vocabularies that define keywords

 This option allows for a vocabulary to be defined and described _within_ a meta-schema's `$vocabulary` keyword.
 This is like alternative #2, except that the ad-hoc keywords are defined by a vocabulary so the normal JSON Schema process that enforces "no unknown keywords" wouldn't pick them up; they would be known.

-We decided against this because it requires a lot of further development of vocabularies (a concept which is still under development anyway) that we just can't address right now.
-It would also skew that development toward solving this problem, which may not be the right direction for the vocabulary concept.
+We decided against this because it requires a lot of further development of vocabularies, a concept which is still under development anyway.
+This solution would also skew that development toward solving this problem, which may not be the right direction for the vocabulary concept.

 ### Alternative #4 - A new keyword to contain all custom annotations